Irish Branch Office

 - A copy of any Certificates of Incorporation of any name changes of the company

 Form F13, for a non EU Country, certified translations where required

-If these documents above are not written in English a certified translation is required.
+If these documents are not in English a certified translation is required.

 Memorandum and Articles

-A copy of the Memorandum and Articles of association of the company in the original language, should be certified as a true copy in the country in which the company is incorporated by
+A copy of the Memorandum and Articles of Association of the company in the original language, should be certified as a true copy in the country in which the company is incorporated by either

 - An Officer of the Company on oath.